Max Wenner: Biography

 According to the history of Batchcott Hall, now on offer as a holiday-house rental property:

 Max Wenner was a frequent traveller to and from Germany and often hosted shooting parties from Germany and Austria at Batchcott Hall.
 Guests included the German Ambassador to Britain in the 1930s, von Ribbentrop, who flew to the gatherings in his Luftwaffe Junkers Ju 88 transport plane...Long Mynd being the best grouse shooting area in Britain outside Scotland...Max Wenner had connections to Nazis at the highest levels...Max Wenner's tragic death followed many years of travel between Germany and Britain.
 Records show that he found himself frequently shadowed and possibly involved in espionage as the appeasement movement declined in influence.
-Swastika-embossed pfennigs (Note: This may refer to Nazi-era German coinage; see zinc and aluminum coins minted in Germany and occupied territories during World War II) were found throughout Batchcott Hall during its renovations in 2006, some of which appear in the library of the Hall today, together with press cuttings and estate agent's particulars of the sale of the Hall following his death.
+Swastika-embossed pfennigs (Note: This may refer to Nazi-era German coinage; see Reichmark) were found throughout Batchcott Hall during its renovations in 2006, some of which appear in the library of the Hall today, together with press cuttings and estate agent's particulars of the sale of the Hall following his death.

 The Batchcott Hall history asserts that there was at least one landing strip near the hall, "on the site of the original Midland Gliding Club (closer to Batchcott Hall and not the current Asterton location) or on the lower fields below Batchcott Hall."
 Both the Batchcott runway and the Asterton runway were demolished in 1939 at the outset of World War II to prevent them from being used by invading aircraft.
 The author of the 2004 countryside memoir The Prince of Poachers—whose father was the Long Mynd gamekeeper based at Manor Cottage in Ratlinghope—mentioned Max Wenner in his book:

 One gets some fantastic winds up on the open moor.
 I think it must be the ideal spot for a gliding club; there seem to be very few windless days.
 A German[sic] gentleman, Max Wenner, was a leading light in this gliding idea there.
 He fell—or was he pushed?—out of a plane over the Channel[sic].
 He was staying in a pub in Minsterley.
 Somehow Father was in on the search of his rooms.
 I remember seeing a gun in the shape and size of a fountain pen that fired a three-sided bullet.